peachpiecompiler/peachpie-docs/docs/php-guide/msbuild.md

 ## Additional Properties

+### OutputType

+The `OutputType` property specifies whether to output an executable (`.exe`) or a library (`.dll`).
+Possible values are:

+- library
+- exe - in combination with `<TargetFramework>netcoreapp2.0</TargetFramework>` or higher.
+- winexe
+- module

-### `LangVersion`
+### LangVersion

 The `LangVersion` property specifies the version of PHP semantic.
-This allows to treat built-in types with respect to PHP version or to allow language constructs (like `&new`) that has been removed from latest versions of PHP already.
+This allows to treat built-in types with respect to PHP version or to allow language constructs (like `&new`) that has been removed from latest versions of PHP.

 ```xml
 <LangVersion>5.4</LangVersion>